-20. Councillors should not raise matters relating to the conduct or capability of employees in public.
+- 20. Councillors should not raise matters relating to the conduct or capability of employees in public.
 Employees must accord to councillors the respect and courtesy due to them in their various roles.
-There are provisions in the Code of Conduct for Employees about speaking in public and employees should observe them.
+There are provisions in the Code of Conduct for Employees about speaking in public and employees should observe them. - 104.
+Councillors should avoid raising any adverse matters about the conduct or capability of employees in public.